OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gas.md

 Stylus introduces new pricing models for WASM programs.
 Intended for high-compute applications, Stylus makes the following more affordable:

 - Compute, which is generally **10-100x** cheaper depending on the program.
 This is primarily due to the efficiency of the WASM runtime relative to the EVM, and the quality of the code produced by Rust, C, and C++ compilers.
 Another factor that matters is the quality of the code itself.
 For example, highly optimized and audited C libraries that implement a particular cryptographic operation are usually deployable without modification and perform exceptionally well.
-The fee reduction may be smaller for highly optimized Solidity that makes heavy use of native precompiles vs an unoptimized Stylus equivalent that doesn't do the same.
+The fee reduction may be smaller for highly optimized Solidity that makes heavy use of native precompiles vs. an unoptimized Stylus equivalent that doesn't do the same.
 - Memory, which is **100-500x** cheaper due to Stylus's novel exponential pricing mechanism intended to address Vitalik's concerns with the EVM's per-call, [quadratic memory pricing policy](https://notes.ethereum.org/@vbuterin/proposals_to_adjust_memory_gas_costs).
 For the first time ever, high-memory applications are possible on an EVM-equivalent chain.
 - Storage, for which the Rust SDK promotes better access patterns and type choices.
-Note that while the underlying `[SLOAD](https://www.evm.codes/#54)` and `[SSTORE](https://www.evm.codes/#55)` operations cost as they do in the EVM, the Rust SDK implements an optimal caching policy that minimizes their use.
+Note that while the underlying <a href="https://www.evm.codes/#54"><code>SLOAD</code></a> and <a href="https://www.evm.codes/#55"><code>SSTORE</code></a> operations cost as they do in the EVM, the Rust SDK implements an optimal caching policy that minimizes their use.
 Exact savings depends on the program.
 - VM affordances, including common operations like `keccak` and reentrancy detection.
 No longer is it expensive to make safety the default.

 There are, however, minor overheads to using Stylus that may matter to your application: